danielhenrymantilla/seal-the-deal.rs/README.md

       - same-crate code is not really the threat/adversarial model, here, but rather, external code (be it for Semver or `unsafe`ty reasons).

-      - if this is really deemed to be a problem, just further encapsulate the whole thing in a helper private `mod`ule:
+      - if this were really deemed a problem, the user could then just further encapsulate the whole thing in a helper private `mod`ule:

         ```rust
         pub use paranoid::SomeTrait;